winningproduct/learn-portal/README.md

 - Validating if your solution effectively solves the customer’s basic problem

 ## Immerse (Dig deep and understand the solution)
-Analyze deep in to the focused area to elaborate details required for solving the problem
+Analyze deep in to the focused area to elaborate details required for solving the problem.
 #### Brand Guide
 - Define the brand personality of the product including visual theme, logo, name, etc.
 #### Data Architecture #DataModel